Skip to content

 4. Run, check, and refine: Execute your automated tests and carefully examine the results.
 Address any discrepancies, fix errors in the script, and rerun the tests until they perform as expected.
 This iterative process ensures your tests are robust and reliable.

-Resources for Learning and Skill Development
+Resources for Test Automation Learning

 Developing a strong skillset in test automation opens doors to a wide range of opportunities in software development.
 Here’s how to get started: